justinjiajia/cloud_security/labs/lab_4_new.md

-## Task 1: Log into the account root user
+## Task 1: Log in as the account root user

 1. Visit <a href="console.aws.amazon.com/console/home">https://console.aws.amazon.com/console/home</a>.
 Then choose *Multi-session enabled* from the dropdown menu in the top right of the screen.